 Table 1: Pairs of unidirectional and non-directional motion verbs

-A third challenge in addition to the pairedness and the aspectual prefixes is the fact that Russian lacks a generic motion verb.
-While English go can be used about motion on foot and by means of vehicle, in Russian idti/xodit’ ‘walk’ describe motion on foot, whereas exat’/ezdit’ ‘ride in a vehicle’ are used when a vehicle is involved.
+A third challenge, in addition to the pairedness of motion verbs and their use with aspectual prefixes, is the fact that Russian lacks a generic motion verb.
+While English go can be used about motion on foot and by means of a vehicle, in Russian the verbs idti/xodit’ ‘walk’ describe motion on foot, whereas exat’/ezdit’ ‘ride in a vehicle’ are used when a vehicle is involved.
 Thus, in (1) the Russian translator of The Da Vinci Code had a choice between idti and exat’, and went for the former on the basis of the context – presumably the clergyman in question lives close enough to the church to make walking the most likely option for going home from mass.
-Although Russian lacks a generic motion verb, idti/xodit’ can be generalized to motion that does take place on foot (Rakhilina 2004, Nesset 2010).
+Although Russian lacks a generic motion verb, idti/xodit’ can be generalized to motion that does not take place on foot (Rakhilina 2004, Nesset 2010).
 We will return to such uses in section 5 below.
 At this point, it is sufficient to notice that such generalized uses do not necessarily have any close parallels in English and other languages.
 A well-known example that L2 learners struggle with is the “weather construction” with idti ‘walk’ plus a noun.
 Thus, English it rains corresponds to idetuni dožd’ ‘(lit.) walks rain’ in Russian.

-Since, as we have shown, Russian motion verbs represent a complex system which does not have any direct parallel in English and other European languages, they are a major obstacle for L2 learners.
+Since, as we have shown, Russian motion verbs represent a complex system which does not have any direct parallel in English and other non-Slavic European languages, they are a major obstacle for L2 learners.
 How to provide strategic input to L2 learners is therefore a particularly pertinent question with regard to motion verbs.
-We address this question in the remainder of the article.
+We address this question in the remainder of the article, exploring a number of morphological and syntactic constructions with Russian motion verbs.

 3. Distribution of lexical items and the unidirectional/non-directional contrast

 Our quest for strategic input starts with a simple question: Which lexical items are most important?
 As mentioned in section 1, we submit that frequency plays a key role here, i.e. that it is strategic to focus on verbs of high frequency, since such verbs will prove highly useful for L2 learners.
 In order to investigate the frequency distribution of the Russian motion verbs in Table 1, we turned to the Russian National Corpus (main corpus), a corpus of approximately 283 million words (August 2018).
-We carried out searches in the manually disambiguated , which contains about six million words (August 2018).
+We carried out searches in the manually disambiguated subcorpus, which contains about six million words (August 2018).
 Since the Russian National Corpus is a balanced corpus that includes a variety of genres, it is likely that the data in Table 2 adequately reflect the overall situation in the language.
 Further studies of the frequency distribution in specific genres (e.g. oral speech) would be of interest, but for present purposes we limit ourselves to discussion of the data in Table 2.